City of Katy Updates

 Park & Recreation Department Updates:

-- All City of Katy events and programs are canceled until further notice.
+- City of Katy events and programs are canceled until further notice

-- Katy City Park field and tennis court rentals are available via our new online software WebTrac.
+- City of Katy Parks are now open for public access.
+Field, court and outdoor facility rentals are now available via our new online software WebTrac.
+Indoor facilities, which include the Woodsland Park Community Center and the Arboretum Building, will remain closed until further notice.
 To view availability and to make a reservation, click here.

 - Face masks and frequent hand washing continue to be highly recommended for public health and safety.
 Social distancing should still be practiced.
 You must adhere to all notices that have been posted within the park.